Fast read

 One must be connected to the grid and generate excess renewable energy to participate in a FIT programme.
 Rates and eligibility restrictions may differ by state or energy retailer.

-By contacting your local electricity supplier you can find out how much FIT the local company pays.
-Its worthwhile to shop around for the best FIT retail plan.
+By contacting your local electricity supplier you can learn how much FIT the local company pays.

 The solar feed-in tariff explained

-A feed-in tariff (FiT) is a payment that electricity retailers pay to solar customers for the solar electricity that is not used by the home or business and exported into the electricity grid.
+Electricity retailers pay a feed-in tariff (FiT) to solar customers for the solar electricity that home or business users do not consume and instead export into the electricity grid.

 Some states in Australia have a regulated minimum feed-in tariff, while others have a non-regulated feed-in tariff.
 The various State and Territory regulators can determine feed-in tariffs in Australia.

-Nowadays we have a net feed-in tariff.
-Electricity users who produce more solar energy than they use and feed it back into the grid are guaranteed a fixed price under a FiT system.
+Under a feed-in tariff system, electricity users who produce more solar energy than they use and feed it back into the grid receive a guaranteed fixed price.

-The guarantee of a return on their investment encouraged consumers and business owners to invest in renewable energy systems and created the original demand for photovoltaic solar systems across the country.
-As solar panel production increased sharply and the cost of solar systems decreased, the need for these premium feed-in tariffs decreased.
+The guarantee of a return on their investment encouraged consumers and business owners to invest in solar power systems and created the original demand for photovoltaic solar systems across the country.
+As solar panel production increased sharply and the cost of solar PV systems decreased, the need for these premium feed-in tariffs decreased.

-The FiT rates are lower today to reflect the wholesale rate that energy companies would buy electricity from the power stations.
+The feed-in tariff rates are lower today to reflect the wholesale rate that energy companies would buy electricity from the power stations.

 Feed-in tariffs are paid for electricity supplied from the home or business back to the electricity grid.